 Why the Same Thing Ruins Your Day… but Not Someone Else's

 Same class.
-Same teacher.
-Same test.
-One person walks out fine.
-You walk out like everything just collapsed.
-Nothing changed — so why does it feel completely different?
+Same test result.
+Same group chat.
+One person is fine.
+You feel like the day is ruined.
+Nothing changed — so why does it feel completely different for you?

 Real example